counsyl/stor/docs/main_interface.rst

    ``Path`` fully implements the above methods, but ``SwiftPath`` may only partially implement the method (e.g. only allowing prefix globbing).
 Read the ``SwiftPath`` documentation below about restrictions on the methods.

 ..
 NOTE::
-    Currently copying from object storage to windows is not supported.
+    Copying from object storage to windows is currently not supported.

 SwiftPath